mosbuma/lets-go-github-additude/docs/instructions.md

 - "Provide documentation on how to setup the development environment"
 - "Provide documentation on how to compile and run the application"
 - "Provide documentation on how to build the application"

+## Our organization asks
+- "Keep track of progress during development"
 - "Keep track of issues and requirements during development"

 ## The mission